Overview

 Precision diagnostics

-Human Complement Functional assay – CH50 | Human Complement Protein assay - C1 inactivator |
+Human complement functional assay – CH50 | Human complement protein assay - C1 inactivator |

 This functional assay aids in the characterization of classical complement pathway activity, and therefore aids in the investigation for complement deficiencies.
 This assay may be used where there is a clinical suspicion of immunological disorders. | This assay quantifies the levels of C1i and can therefore aid in the characterization of complement deficiencies.
-The assays is also cleared as an aid in the diagnosis of hereditary angioedema. |
+The assays are also cleared as an aid in the diagnosis of hereditary angioedema. |

-Human Complement Protein assay - C3 | Human Complement Protein assay - C4 |
+Human complement protein assay - C3 | Human complement protein assay - C4 |

 This assay quantifies the levels of C3 and can therefore aid in the characterization of complement deficiencies.
 This assay could be used if there is a suspicion of immunodeficiencies or as further testing dependent on initial tests. | This assay quantifies the levels of C4 and can therefore aid in the characterization of complement deficiencies.
 Inherited or acquired deficiencies in C1 inhibitor cause decreased serum levels of C4, which are associated with angioedemas. |